The Acne-Healing Powers Of Grapefruit

 The 7 greatest topical treatments for naturally clear skin

-If the reduction in insulin doesn’t only occur in obese patients, and if the naringin isn’t outweighed by another compound, grapefruit might have the ability to lower insulin and thus your skin sebum’s production.
+If the reduction in insulin doesn’t only occur in obese patients, and if the naringin isn’t outweighed by another compound, grapefruit might have the ability to lower insulin and thus your skin’s sebum production.

-There’s actually many websites and blogs claiming that topical grapefruit cleansers can unclog pores, burning through the sebum and skin cells with citric acid.
+There’s actually many websites claiming that topical grapefruit cleansers can unclog pores, by burning through the sebum and skin cells with citric acid.
 But no – EATING grapefruit is smartest.

 What about the other topical powers?